UPPMAX/programming_formalisms/docs/introductions/sdlc_tools.md

     - Introduction to some SDLC key features
     - Theory of project tools and thinking.

-!!! info "Learning objectives of 'SDLC tools'"
+!!! info "Learning outcomes of 'SDLC tools'"

     Learners can